abdou-4/SOC-home-lab/README.md

 ---

-## Phase 2 – Operations (Planned)
+## Phase 2 – Operations

-The foundation is now stable.
-The next phase will focus on **detection engineering, automation, and incident response**.
+With the infrastructure stable, Phase 2 transforms the lab into a fully functional SOC.
+The focus shifts to **detection engineering, automation, and realistic incident response**.

 ### Planned Activities